Modelling cosmic-ray transport: magnetised versus unmagnetised motion in astrophysical magnetic turbulence: Stochastic transport model

-Next, we estimate the escape-time distributions by recording the lengths of observed conditional magnetized and unmagnetized segments into histograms.
-The densities of the histogram are plotted in Figure~\ref{fig:etd}, revealing an exponential shape for the unmagnetized case, which corroborates the view of the unmagnetized motion as a memory-less random walk.
-On the other hand, the magnetized case roughly resembles a tempered power-law shape, indicating a process with long memory governed by extended flux tubes.
+Next, we estimate the escape-time probability distributions by recording the lengths of observed conditional magnetised and unmagnetised segments into histograms.
+The densities of the histogram are plotted in figure~\ref{fig:etd}, revealing an exponential shape for the unmagnetised case, which corroborates the view of the unmagnetised motion as a memory-less random walk.
+On the other hand, the magnetised case roughly resembles a tempered power-law shape, indicating a process with long memory governed by extended flux tubes.
 When picturing a 1D pitch-angle walker on a field line with finite length, one would expect the classical first-passage time distribution~\citep{Krapivsky2010}, which scales as~$t^{-3/2}$.
 This scaling is indicated for reference.